ryu1kn/vscode-text-marker/README.md

 * Whole/Partial text matching
   * Matching is done depending on the current mode for whole match.
 You can toggle the mode from the status bar.
 * Highlighting colour is configurable
+* Save highlights that will be restored next time you open the editor

 Highlight/Unhighlight text.
 Regular expression can also be used.
 It highlights your text as you type.